 top of page

-Updated: 7 days ago
+Updated: 3 days ago

+British Columbia’s wine industry is facing a new challenge — and this time, it’s coming from across the Rockies.
 Alberta has introduced a new value-based tax on wine, adding up to 15% on top of its existing $4.11 per litre flat fee.
 This progressive ad valorem tax targets higher-value wines and will significantly increase the price of BC wines for Albertan consumers.

 📊 What’s Changing